 Steve is the chairman of Folk in Hull and has been a singer/musician/organiser on the Hull folk scene for more than 50 years.
 He was a committee member of Folk Union One from 1967 helping organise concerts, festivals, folk shows, etc, and also started collecting folk songs in the East Riding from this time.
 His recordings are held in the British Library Sound Archive.
 He ran the Green Ginger Ceilidh Band for 30 years as musician then caller, and, in 2006, he founded the Yorkshire Garland Group as chairman.
 He’s edited five books of folk songs (with another in the pipeline) and has written numerous articles for magazines, journals and online.
 See www.mustrad.org.uk.
 Steve has been a member of the English Folk Dance and Song Society (EFDSS) since 1968 and has been involved with them in cataloguing and online indexes.
 Since around 2000 he has been the northern chairman of the Traditional Song Forum.
 He’s also the secretary of Yorkshire Waterways Heritage Society, and a singer/musician/songwriter with Spare Hands.
 He plays anglo concertina and melodeon.

 Sam has been a journalist for more than 20 years, beginning her career as a sub-editor on the Hull Daily Mail and later working for the Press Association in various editorial and management roles.
 Since 2011 she’s run her own business, Hawk Editorial, which publishes H&E naturist magazine (yup, that’s naked people, not the birds and bees) and offers proofreading, editing and design services.
-She is also the lead writer for BusinessWorks magazine and Hull City columnist for The Hull Story.
+She is also the editor of the weekly Holderness Gazette, lead writer for BusinessWorks magazine and Hull City columnist for The Hull Story.
 Her musical alter-ego is Sam Martyn, and she performs solo (singing and playing Irish whistles, piano and harmonium) and with Beggar’s Bridge, Fiddlers Elbow and the White Horse Ceilidh Band.
-She’s currently in the middle of restoring a 125-year-old Canadian pump organ, bits of which are all over the house and definitely not annoying her other half, Martin.

 Ellie is a singer/songwriter and Hull-based events co-ordinator.
 Most commonly, she hosts as part of Off The Road Ltd, and their subsequent venue, the OTR Live Lounge, (246-248 Spring Bank West).
 She is also passionate about working with and creating opportunities for young people, having worked as an activities co-ordinator, volunteered in youth workshops, and appeared at multiple charity events for the Charlie Hook Appeal, KIDS, and the Goodwin Trust.